FlexMeasures/flexmeasures/documentation/api/introduction.rst

 ^^^^^^^

 By regarding all time series data as beliefs that have been recorded at a certain time, data can be filtered accordingly.
-Some GET endpoints have two optional timing parameters to allow such filtering.
+Some GET endpoints have two optional timing fields to allow such filtering.
-The "prior" parameter (a timestamp) can be used to select beliefs recorded before some moment in time.
+The "prior" field (a timestamp) can be used to select beliefs recorded before some moment in time.
 It can be used to "time-travel" to see the state of information at some moment in the past.
-In addition, the "horizon" parameter (a duration) can be used to select beliefs recorded before some moment in time, relative to each event.
+In addition, the "horizon" field (a duration) can be used to select beliefs recorded before some moment in time, relative to each event.
 For example, to filter out meter readings communicated within a day (denoted by a negative horizon) or forecasts created at least a day beforehand (denoted by a positive horizon).
 In addition to these two timing filters, beliefs can be filtered by their source (see :ref:`sources`).

-The two timing parameters follow the ISO 8601 standard and are interpreted as follows:
+The two timing fields follow the ISO 8601 standard and are interpreted as follows:

 - "horizon": recorded at least <duration> before the fact (indicated by a positive horizon), or at most <duration> after the fact (indicated by a negative horizon).
 - "prior": recorded prior to <timestamp>.